Here’s Pro tip #1 on how to lose weight on a budget: Don’t spend your paycheck on imported superfoods, a personal trainer, and spendy meals.

 Maguire points to research showing that the healthiest diet patterns cost only about $1.50 more per day than the least healthy diet habits.

 That adds up to about $40 extra a month, an amount you can easily save in other areas, like meal prepping or making coffee at home.

 That said, there are still a number of smart budgeting and creative hacks to help you stretch your dollar even further, says Maguire.

 Before you get started, though, it’s important to map out your weight-loss strategy.

 First things first: Spend a little time brainstorming your specific weight-loss intentions, whether it’s exercising three times a week or eating one serving of vegetables at every meal.

 Next, consider what will motivate you to follow through (or not) with your goals.
 Do you need to participate in a guided workout program to exercise regularly?
-Or need a detailed grocery list to avoid temptation?
+Or do you need a detailed grocery list to avoid temptation?

-Having a clear idea of what’s necessary to carry out your weight-loss goals will help you stay on track and effectively determine where to allocate your spending money.
+Having a clear idea of what’s necessary to carry out your weight-loss goals will help you stay on-track and effectively determine where to allocate your spending money.

 13 Weight-Loss Tips If You’re On a Budget

 “You don’t need fancy foods like chia seeds, coconut kefir, or organic sprouts to lose weight,” says Maguire.
 “Keep it simple and stock up on some basic veggies, fruit, lean protein, canned beans, nuts, seeds, and whole grains [that you can] mix and match to make a variety of meals.”